 How do VelocityShares and Credit Suisse make money on XIV?

 - Credit Suisse collects a daily investor fee on XIV’s assets—on an annualized basis it’s 1.35%.
-With current assets at $900 million this fee brings in around $12 million per year.
+With current assets at $1.3 billion this fee brings in around $17 million per year.
 That should be enough to cover Credit Suisse’ XIV costs and be profitable.
-But even if it was all profit it would be a tiny 0.3% of Credit Suisse’s overall net income—$2.6 billion in 2013.
 My understanding is that a portion of this fee is passed onto to VelocityShares for their technical and marketing activities.

 - Credit Suisse could hedge their liabilities by shorting VIX futures in the appropriate amounts, but they almost certainly don’t because there are cheaper ways (e.g., swaps) to accomplish that hedge.
 ETFs like ProShare’s SVXY can use swaps also, but they usually just use the futures.
 The picture below is a snapshot of their holdings on August 12th, 2016.
 The parenthesis denote a short position in the futures.